-Complaints regarding accessibility should be addressed to the Assistant to the Chancellor at 244-3778 or to the Section 504 Compliance Officer at 244-3418.
+Complaints regarding accessibility should be addressed to the Section 504 Compliance Officer at 244-3632.
 TDD users may call 244-3468.

 Medical Treatment for AUM Students

 Medical treatment is provided as a service to AUM students through an agreement with Pri-Med, a local health care provider located on Vaughn Road.
 Under this agreement AUM pays for the initial treatment the student receives that is not covered by the student's insurance.
 This service does not pay for any additional treatment, including follow-up visits related to the initial visit, or for prescription medication.